 Not too long after this, B-29s appeared over the camp and dropped food to the prisoners.
 The Japanese townspeople helped the POWs carry the food to the camp.
-Since the material for clothing was scarce, they were interested more in the silk from the parachutes, for clothing, then the food in the drums.
+Since the material for clothing was scarce, they were interested more in the silk from the parachutes, for clothing, than the food in the drums.

 One day, a jeep with American soldiers appeared and the soldiers told the former POWs to sit tight until the railroad line had been repaired.
 After the line was repaired, the prisoners took a train and an LST to Yokohama.
 There, the POWs were transferred to the U.S.S.
-Rescue were they were processed and it was determined where they would be sent.
+Rescue where they were processed and it was determined where they would be sent.
 In William’s case, he remained on the Rescue.
 The ship sailed on September 19 at 5;41 A.M. for Guam where it stopped for the night on September 23.
 The next day it sailed for San Francisco and arrived there on October 10.
 While he was on his way back to the States, his family received a message from the War Department.